Citrix DaaS

 <!--NeedCopy-->

-• If you put the master image in Azure Compute Gallery (formerly Shared Image Gallery):
+• If you put the master image in Azure Compute Gallery (formerly Shared Image Gallery) in a shared tenant or subscription:

 "Microsoft.Compute/galleries/write",